rafaelmfonseca/babel-plugin-angular-component/README.md

 # babel-plugin-angular-component

-Babel plugin that adds require() declaration if file contains templateUrl and styleUrls property.
+Babel plugin that adds require() declaration if file contains templateUrl and styleUrls properties.

 ## Example